How to build savings

 Save on banking fees

 Every little bit counts.
 If you get a Centrelink payment, you may be able to get a savings account that won’t charge fees.
-Ask your credit union or building society about fee free accounts.
+Ask your bank or credit union about fee free accounts.

 Many companies and banks charge you each time they send you a paper bill or statement.
-Choosing to get bills and statements online can save you money.
+Choose to get these online and you could save money.
 The way you get bills can vary depending on the company.
 You can get them:

 - in your online account with that company.

-If you aren’t able to get your bills online, you can still choose to get them sent in the mail.
-Check to see if you can be exempt from the fees they charge to get a paper bill.
+If you can’t get your bills online, you can still choose to get them sent in the mail.
+You can also ask to be exempt from the fees they charge to send a paper bill.

 Read about savings accounts at ASIC’s MoneySmart website before talking to your bank or credit union.
 Most banks have online accounts that have better interest rates.